When Tom started this weight-loss plan he weighed 200 pounds. After losing the initial 15 pounds he is more mindful of what he eats.

 I made a plan to start eating less than 2000 calories a day.
 I didn't really count calories, but I was at least somewhat aware of them.
 Since my weight had kind of stabilized at 200 pounds, I figured my calorie intake was fairly stable and that any reduction from the norm would have a weight-loss effect.
 I basically just started cutting out stuff that I already knew was bad (or unnecessary.)

 - Limit drinks to water and tea.
 Drink more water than usual.

 - Banana and/or one half peanut butter sandwich for breakfast.

-- Mid-morning and mid-afternoon snack: one serving of trailmix, or small bag of preztels or chips.
+- Mid-morning and mid-afternoon snack: One serving of trail mix, or a small bag of pretzels or chips.

-- Lunch and dinner: Soup or sandwich or limited servings of balanced meal.
+- Lunch and dinner: Soup or sandwich or limited servings of a balanced meal.

 - I stopped drinking any beverages other than water and tea.
 I thought that it would be difficult to stop drinking coffee but it really wasn't that bad since I was still drinking unsweetened tea.
 At least one cup of tea per day was green tea.
 I increased my overall fluid intake by drinking more water than usual.

 - I stopped eating all sweets and all fried foods.

 - I stopped over-eating by limiting lunch and dinner to smaller portions than what I normally would eat.
 No second helping either.